quasarx-snips/CommunicateAI/README.md

 ## What Do You Get?

-After analyzing your photo or video, PostureSense gives you:
+After analyzing your photo or video, ComposureSense gives you:

 - **An overall score** - A simple number showing how well you're doing
 - **What you're doing great** - Your strengths to keep doing